U.S. flag

 The Special Master will allow an attorney to charge you for non-routine expenses in excess of the 10% limitation if the expense is considered to be outside of the normal expenses incurred in the course of submitting a claim to the VCF.
 One example of this type of expense is to obtain copies of medical records in order to:

-• Demonstrate the severity of an eligible injury and/or whether the victim is disabled (i.e., unable to work at full capacity) because of the eligible injury
+• Demonstrate the severity of an eligible injury and/or whether the victim is disabled (i.e., unable to work at full capacity) because of the eligible injury; and

 The following expenses are reimbursable without prior approval of itemized expenses from the Special Master: